-Across Highway 6 is Tenorio's sister volcano, Miravalles, standing at 6,653 feet (2,028 m), the highest peak in the Guanacaste Mountains (Cordillera de Guanacaste).
-Although a dormant volcano, Miravalles has earned protective status due to its surrounding tropical vegetation and geological activity: steam spewing fishers, sulfur springs, and bubbling mud pools.
-An underground reservoir is the site of a geothermal energy plant at Las Hornillas that converts resident steam to electricity.
-The project is run by the Institute of Electricity, which accepts inquiring minds interested in visiting the project at the base of Miravalles.
+Tenorio's sister volcano, Miravalles, is 6,653 feet (2,028 m) tall.
+It is the highest peak in the Guanacaste Mountains (Cordillera de Guanacaste).
+Miravalles has earned protective status due to its surrounding tropical vegetation and geological activity – steam-spewing fishers, sulfur springs, and bubbling mud pools.